-Courses from multiple departments around campus and an optional internship with a nonprofit organization provide deep understanding of the benefits and challenges of the nonprofit world, and the role of nonprofits in shaping public policy.
+Courses from multiple departments around campus and an optional internship with a nonprofit organization prepare students to lead nonprofit organizations.
+Gain deep understanding of the benefits and challenges of the nonprofit world, and the role of nonprofits in providing important services.

 This minor is designed for students outside of the Glenn College.
 Students pursuing a Glenn College major should choose the nonprofit specialization track.